-Great part of the radioactivity of a nuclear power plant lies in the nuclear fuel used to generate electricity.
+The great part of the radioactivity of systems and components in a nuclear power plant is located within the reactor building.